MaggieTsang/INFO370-Final-Project/.ipynb_checkpoints/README-checkpoint.md

 > We chose to focus on five different American cities for this part of our exploration.
 These cities included New York City, Los Angeles, Chicago, Denver, and Seattle.
 We chose NYC, LA, and Chicago based on population (as they are the 3 cities with the highest populations in the US), but chose Seattle and Denver based off personal preference.
 Since we all live in Seattle, we thought it would be an interesting city to look into.
 One of the group members previously lived in Denver and thought it would be interesting to compare since Seattle and Denver have similar population sizes.

 ## City Comparisons
+All income maps courtesy of [Statistical Atlas](https://statisticalatlas.com/United-States/Overview)

 ![New York Comparison](img/ny_comparison.png)
-Comparison between New York City’s Pokemon appearances (mapped using Folium) vs NYC Median Income by Neighborhood (all maps courtesy of [Statistical Atlas](https://statisticalatlas.com/United-States/Overview)).
+Comparison between New York City’s Pokemon appearances (mapped using Folium) vs NYC Median Income by Neighborhood.
 ![Los Angeles Comparison](img/la_comparison.png)
 Comparison between LA’s Pokemon appearances vs LA Median Income by Neighborhood
 ![Chicago Comparison](img/chicago_comparison.png)